Thais-Faria/ciencia-aberta/README.md

 packages `readr`, `dplyr`, `tidyr` and `stringr` for data cleaning and wrangling, as well as `ggplot` for data visualization.
-As an effort to keep it’s reproducibility, it also uses an `.RProj` file along with the `here` package to ensure compatibility with different operational systems, as recommended by Jenny Brian [here](https://github.com/jennybc/here_here "Link to J. Brian's Ode to the Here Package, on GitHub").
+As an effort to keep it’s reproducibility, it also uses an `.RProj` file along with the `here` package (Müller 2020) to ensure compatibility with different operational systems, as recommended by Jenny Brian [here](https://github.com/jennybc/here_here "Link to J. Brian's Ode to the Here Package, on GitHub").
-Finally, for R package versioning, it uses…(still deciding on it).
+Finally, for R package versioning, it uses the package `groundhog` (Simonsohn and Gruson 2024), which allows the user to choose a date and download the package versions that were available on CRAN on that date.

 ## About this repo